Alberto-San/CuriosidadesSpark/README.md

 # Driver and Executors <a name="driver"></a>
 This process as a centralized metadata and the boss aplication, that orders spark executors (slave) to run some amount of work.
 Driver is responsible for

 ```
 maintaining information about the Spark Application; responding to a user’s program or input;
 and analyzing, distributing, and scheduling work across the executors
 ```
 Executors are responsible to run the work assigned, and

 ```
 reporting the state of the computation on that executor back to the driver node
 ```

 When the driver receives a program:

 ```
 val myRange = spark.range(1000).toDF("number")
 ```

-It will distribute that load into the multiples executors, which will locaye
+It will distribute that load into the multiples executors, which will locate

 <b>Modes</b>
 <ul>